Interchange instability

-The interchange instability is a type of plasma instability seen in magnetic fusion energy that is driven by the gradients in the magnetic pressure in areas where the confining magnetic field is curved.
+The interchange instability, also known as the Kruskal–Schwarzschild instability or flute instability, is a type of plasma instability seen in magnetic fusion energy that is driven by the gradients in the magnetic pressure in areas where the confining magnetic field is curved.

 The name of the instability refers to the action of the plasma changing position with the magnetic field lines (i.e. an interchange of the lines of force in space) without significant disturbance to the geometry of the external field.
-The instability causes flute-like structures to appear on the surface of the plasma, and thus the instability is also known as the flute instability.
+The instability causes flute-like structures to appear on the surface of the plasma, hence it is also referred to as the flute instability.
 The interchange instability is a key issue in the field of fusion energy, where magnetic fields are used to confine a plasma in a volume surrounded by the field.

-The basic concept was first noted in a 1954 paper by Martin David Kruskal and Martin Schwarzschild, which demonstrated that a situation similar to the Rayleigh–Taylor instability in classic fluids existed in magnetically confined plasmas.
+The basic concept was first noted in a 1954 paper by Martin David Kruskal and Martin Schwarzschild, who demonstrated that a situation similar to the Rayleigh–Taylor instability in classic fluids existed in magnetically confined plasmas.
 The problem can occur anywhere where the magnetic field is concave with the plasma on the inside of the curve.
 Edward Teller gave a talk on the issue at a meeting later that year, pointing out that it appeared to be an issue in most of the fusion devices being studied at that time.
 He used the analogy of rubber bands on the outside of a blob of jelly; there is a natural tendency for the bands to snap together and eject the jelly from the center.

 Most machines of that era suffered from other instabilities that were far more powerful, and whether or not the interchange instability was taking place could not be confirmed.
 This was finally demonstrated beyond doubt by a Soviet magnetic mirror machine during an international meeting in 1961.
 When the US delegation stated they were not seeing this problem in their mirrors, it was pointed out they were making an error in the use of their instrumentation.
 When that was considered, it was clear the US experiments were also being affected by the same problem.
 This led to a series of new mirror designs, as well as modifications to other designs like the stellarator to add negative curvature.
 These had cusp-shaped fields so that the plasma was contained within convex fields, the so-called "magnetic well" configuration.

 In modern designs, the interchange instability is suppressed by the complex shaping of the fields.
 In the tokamak design there are still areas of "bad curvature", but particles within the plasma spend only a short time in those areas before being circulated to an area of "good curvature".
 Modern stellarators use similar configurations, differing from tokamaks largely in how that shaping is created.